 - 50 mg THC and above: considered very strong and typically reserved for medical patients and daily consumers

-Bottom line: start with a dose of 2 mg THC or less if you're trying edibles for the first time and gradually increase the dose by 1 mg every 24 hours until you find the ideal dose for you.
+Bottom line: Start with a dose of 2 mg THC if you're trying edibles for the first time and gradually increase the dose by 1 mg at a time.
+Wait 24 hours between each experiment until you find the ideal dose for you.

 Cannabis tinctures are made by dissolving cannabis in an alcohol or oil solution.
 Tinctures can be consumed sublingually (under the tongue) or mixed into a beverage or food.
 When consumed sublingually, the effects of a tincture kick in within 20 to 30 minutes and last two to three hours.
 When consumed like an edible (i.e. mixed into food or beverage), the experience is similar to that of an edible.